 Will I be able to have a copy of my prescription?

 Yes, we give you a copy of your prescription once we have completed the exam.
-Please note that we charge $10 for a second copy of the prescription.

 Do you have “2-for-1” offers?

 No. Please check our Promotions page for more information on our current offers.